SapitoSucio/froggo-guides/docs/script_commands.md

 **OnWhisperGlobal**:

-This special label triggers when a player whispers the NPC, and will run with the player's RID attached.
+This special label triggers when a player whispers the NPC, and will run with the player`s RID attached.
 It can accept up to ten parameters, which will be stored into separate temporary character string variables `@whispervar0$` to `@whispervar9$`.

-See 'doc/whisper_sys.txt' for further documentation.
+See `doc/whisper_sys.txt` for further documentation.

 Only the special labels which are not associated with any script command are listed here.
 There are other kinds of labels which may be triggered in a similar